-- · constructively challenge and contribute to the development of strategy - monitor the reporting of performance - scrutinise the performance of management in meeting agreed goals and objectives - ensure that financial information is accurate and that financial controls and systems of risk management are robust and defensible - determine the appropriate level of remuneration of executive directors - have a prime role in appointing and, where necessary, removing executive directors and in succession planning - support executives in their leadership of the business while monitoring their conduct.
+- constructively challenge and contribute to the development of strategy - monitor the reporting of performance - scrutinise the performance of management in meeting agreed goals and objectives - ensure that financial information is accurate and that financial controls and systems of risk management are robust and defensible - determine the appropriate level of remuneration of executive directors

+- have a prime role in appointing and, where necessary, removing executive directors and in succession planning - support executives in their leadership of the business while monitoring their conduct - approve, maintain and oversee the implementation of the remuneration policy both at Bank and Group level (see also par.
+E.2.1).